 | Camera quality | Ring's Video Doorbell Pro 2 is excellent.
 Outdoor cameras are solid but not 4K. | 🏆 4K HDR with color night vision and 180-day battery life leads the category. |

-| Monthly cost | 🏆 $10–$20/month covers alarm monitoring.
-Ring camera storage is extra. | $12.99–$17.99/month for cloud storage.
+| Monthly cost | 🏆 $19.99/month AI Pro covers alarm monitoring and all camera storage.
+No long-term contract. | $12.99–$17.99/month for cloud storage.
 No alarm monitoring. |

 | Smart home | 🏆 Native Amazon Alexa integration.
 Works with Echo Show for live view. | Alexa, Google, SmartThings.
 No native Amazon integration advantage. |